Xhynk/privacy-consent-assistant/readme.txt

 3. It's recommended to insert the Company information in the Privacy & Consent admin panel.

 == Changelog ==
+= 1.0.7.3 =
+* Fixed a syntax Error when setting cookies

 = 1.0.7.2 =
 * Default Consent Cookie to expire in 1 year